-evolvingstyle asked: 1.
+evolvingstyle said: 1.
 Have you ever added darts to a shirt?
 If so, can you explain?

 I have.
 What you have to do is first get a general idea of how much slack there is.
 I usually pull the shirt taut with one hand and “hand” measure with the other (IE. figure out where on my hand it measures to).
 Once you have that, you have to create two triangles of fabric down the back that’s essentially the same amount as you need to take out.